terrylinooo/githuber-md/README.txt

 * Add an option that allows users to turn off `auto-save`.
 * Add more information in About page.

+= 1.3.1

+* Backward compatible with PHP 5.3 and WordPress 4.0.x.
+(Tested in PHP 5.3.5 with WordPress 4.0.25 OKAY.)
+* Modify HTML-to-Markdown helper description.

 == Upgrade Notice ==

 = Currently no logs now.